Art

 When To Visit The Bushwick Collective

-The Bushwick Collective Block Party is a great time to visit since it kicks off the unofficial summer season.
+The Bushwick Collective Block Party is a great time to visit since it kicks off the unofficial summer season and is a fantastic block party idea if you're into them.
 It features new murals, music and food trucks.
 However, the area is worth visiting year-round as new murals regularly appear.

 Getting To The Bushwick Collective